antoineThiel/FaireCcourses/README.md

 To compile, place yourself in the folder's project and use

-make gcc (if wanted , you can also type "make" ,  since gcc is the only target written)
+make total (if wanted , you can also type "make" ,  since total is the first target written)

-launch program with ./test  (current destination file for compilation)
+launch program with  make launch  (current destination file for compilation)

-WE ARE WORKING ON HOW TO COMPILE MULTIPLE FILES THEN launch "".exe""